 Pledges receivable are recorded at fair value at the time of the gift.
 Conditional pledges are not included as support until such time as the conditions are substantially met.
-There were no conditional promises outstanding as of December 31, 2022 and 2021.
+There were \$75,000 and \$-0- conditional promises outstanding as of December 31, 2023 and 2022, respectively.
 Pledges receivable that are expected to be collected in greater than one year are recorded at the present value of the amounts expected to be collected using a discount rate reflective of the market and conditions at the time of the gift.
 Amortization of the discount is included in contribution revenue.
-As of December 31, 2022 and 2021, all amounts are expected to be collected in one year with the exception of \$5,000 due in 2024.
+As of December 31, 2023 and 2022, all amounts are expected to be collected in one year.
 The Organization provides an allowance for bad debts using the allowance method, which is based on management judgment considering historical information.
 An allowance is provided for pledges when a significant pattern of uncollectibility has occurred.
 When all collection efforts have been exhausted, the pledges are written off against the related allowance.
-At December 31, 2022 and 2021, an allowance was not warranted.
+At December 31, 2023 and 2022, an allowance was not warranted.